ilg-deprecated/arm-none-eabi-gcc-build/README-8.2.1-1.5.md

 - macOS: all binaries built with GCC 7.2, running in a custom Homebrew instance on macOS 10.10.5

+Partial support for Python3 was added to GDB; not yet available on Windows.

 ## Build

 The scripts used to build this distribution are in: